chilufya-hunter/weather-app/frontend/README.md

+# you can see the demo of the app on this link: https://disk.yandex.com/d/3daniSocoOn2DA

-#Before you run this this webapp on your local machine or host you are supposed to have:
+# Before you run this this webapp on your local machine or host you are supposed to have:
 ## 1. An API key from https://www.weatherbit.io/. copy in and paste in the the .evn file which you will create in the backend folder.

 ## 2. A jwt  secret key.
 You can generate one from https://www.jsonwebtoken.io/. copy in and paste in the .evn folder you created earlier